cite-architecture/citable-images-container/README.md

-Alternatively, you can manually start the docker container with command-line parameters to map image directories if you prefer.
+Alternatively, if you prefer, you can manually start the docker container with command-line parameters to map image directories.
 The root of the image file hierarchy in the container is `/pyramids`, so this  example starts a bash shell in the container, makes the container's service available on port 8000 of the host operating system, makes the current directory available in the container mounted at `/work`, and uses the directory `/myimages` as the root of the image service mounted in the container at `/pyramids`.

 ```sh
 docker run -p 8000:80 --rm -it -v $(pwd):/work -v /myimages:/pyramids neelsmith/ict:latest  /bin/bash